-You can submit your contact details directly to iATS Payments via this convenient web form: http://home.iatspayments.com/rapidata
+You can submit your contact details directly to iATS Payments via this web form.

 A chargeback is the return of funds to a cardholder, initiated by the cardholder’s issuing bank.
 Specifically, it is the reversal of a transaction on the cardholder’s credit or debit card.

-We can process the following cards Visa, Visa Delta, Maestro/Switch, MasterCard, American Express, and Solo.
+We can process the following cards Visa, Visa Delta, Maestro/Switch, MasterCard, American Express, Diners, Discover and Solo.

-For example, you could have an area dedicated to regular giving that explains how gifts are used and recognised and likewise for single gifts.
-Each area would contain the URL that directs your donors to the appropriate tool (i.e. edd or Artez).
-This allows the donor to make an informed decision about how they would like to support your organisation, before beginning the card or account verification.
-By having them as separate processes, there should also be a lower occurrence of aborted transactions.
+For example, you could have an area dedicated to regular giving that explains how gifts are used and recognised - and likewise for single gifts.
+Each area would contain the URL that directs your donors to the appropriate tool (i.e. eDirectDebit or Online Fundraising).